 Running

 Running-specific windbreakers are designed to keep you protected from the wind without weighing you down or causing you to overheat.
 Jackets in this category are characterized by trim-fitting builds, minimalist hoods (or no hood at all), low weights (3 to 4 oz. is common), and thin fabrics that offer the height of breathability.
-Because a jacket’s ability to dump heat is the main priority when you’re constantly building up a sweat (even in cold weather), many running windbreakers incorporate vents or mesh panels into their design as well, which can result in compromised wind and water resistance.
+Because a jacket’s ability to dump heat is the main priority when you’re constantly building up a sweat (even in cold weather), many running windbreakers incorporate vents or mesh panels into their design as well (such as the OR Deviator's perforated backpanel), which can result in compromised wind and water resistance.
 In this category we also see reflective strips for road running and built-in carrying features.
-Some of our favorite running windbreakers include the Patagonia Airshed Pro and Arc'teryx Norvan.
+One of our favorite running windbreakers is the Patagonia Airshed Pro.

 Windbreaker jacket (running in Black Diamond Alpine Start)